 Tags

 })

-This example above works with all graphql clients or plain fetch.
-You just have to apply the http header x-caisy-preview set to true
+This example works with all GraphQL clients or plain fetch, you just need to add the HTTP header x-caisy-preview to true.

+Tags